The Year Two team are made up of:

 We will continue to give maths homework in the form of Big Maths.
 We will hand out practise sheets as and when the children request them, we do not need the practise sheets to be handed back to us.
 Each week the children will be timed to see how many questions they can complete, their achievements will be celebrated and their sheet sent home so you can see their progress.

-On this page there is a list of the Year 2 Common Exception Words.
+On this page there is a link to a list of the Year 2 Common Exception Words.
 These are the words the children are expected to be able to read and spell correctly by the end of Year 2.
 Please spend time practising these words, reading and spelling them.
 We won't be testing the children on them but we will expect to see them being spelt correctly in their learning.